On the Structure of Unique Shortest Paths in Graphs: Characterizations of Strong Metrizability

-\end{corollary} \begin{proof} Let $G = (V, {V \choose 2})$ be the complete directed graph, and let the ``capacity'' $c_{(u, v)}$ of each edge $(u, v)$ be a nonnegative integer indicating the number of times $(u, v)$ appears in any path $\pi \in \Pi$ (i.e. we count $\pi \in \Pi$ multiple times if $(u, v)$ appears in multiple places in $\pi$).
-Let $P$ be the set of node pairs in $V$ that are the endpoints of a path $\pi \in \Pi$.
 Now consider the following \emph{multicommodity flow feasibility} problem: the goal is to simultaneously push one unit of flow between each pair of nodes in $P$, obeying the constraints that each edge $(u, v)$ has exactly $c_{(u, v)}$ total flow passing through it.
-We can set this up as a set of linear constraints in the standard way: \begin{itemize} \item We have a set $A$ of $|A| = m|\Pi|$ variables, each indicating the amount of flow for each path $\pi \in \Pi$ that is pushed along each edge of positive capacity, and \item $n|\Pi| + m|\Pi| + m$ linear constraints, indicating that (1) incoming flow for each path is equal to outgoing flow for that path at each node (except for the source and sink of the path, at which these values differ by $1$), (2) the flow of each path on each edge is nonnegative, and (3) for each edge $(u, v)$ the total flow on that edge is exacxtly $c_{(u, v)}$. \end{itemize} These constraints are trivially feasible by the flow that pushes $1$ unit of flow corresponding to each path $\pi \in \Pi$ along the path $\pi$ itself.
-By Theorem \ref{thm:rigidflow}, we have that $S$ is \sm if and only if this is the \emph{unique} way to satisfy these constraints.
+We can set this up as a set of linear constraints in the standard way: \begin{itemize} \item We have a set of $m|\Pi|$ variables, each indicating the amount of flow for each path $\pi \in \Pi$ that is pushed along each edge of positive capacity, and \item $n|\Pi| + m|\Pi| + m$ linear constraints, indicating that (1) incoming flow for each path is equal to outgoing flow for that path at each node (except for the source and sink of the path, at which these values differ by $1$), (2) the flow of each path on each edge is nonnegative, and (3) for each edge $(u, v)$ the total flow on that edge is exactly $c_{(u, v)}$. \end{itemize} These constraints are trivially feasible by the flow that pushes $1$ unit of flow corresponding to each path $\pi \in \Pi$ along the path $\pi$ itself.
+By Theorem \ref{thm:rigidflow}, we have that $S$ is strongly metrizable if and only if this is the \emph{unique} way to satisfy these constraints.
 It is shown in \cite{Appa02} that we can test uniqueness by solving an LP over the same constraints with a particular carefully-chosen objective function (which can be found in negligible runtime). \end{proof}